Bats as Garden Allies: Installing Bat Houses for Natural Mosquito Control

 Native mosquitoes:

 Our local mosquito species also carry diseases, including West Nile virus, which has been detected in Santa Cruz County.
-West Nile can cause serious illness, particularly in older adults and those with compromised immune systems.
+California Department of Public Health reports that West Nile can cause serious illness, particularly in older adults and those with compromised immune systems.

 The bat solution: